equalizer999/GitHub-App-Base-setup/README.md

 ![Install GitHub App on your organization URL](./docs/images/install-github-app.drawio.png)

 ### 8. Test the solution
 Please check the output of the Azure Function App.
-You can check if it runs by checking the logs in the Azure Portal.
+You can verify if it runs by checking the logs in the Azure Portal.
 Another way is to go to the GitHub App and check the webhook deliveries.

 **Note**
 You can use the '`ping`' request to check if everything is setup correctly.
 If everything **is** setup correctly and working, you'll see a '`pong`' in the response body.
 You can redeliver that particular message for checking the latest state.